linroger/FinanceCompendium/II. Economics/International/International Economics/Front Matter and Table of Contents.md

 Patterns of International Trade

-# Chapter 2 Trade and Technology: the Ricardian Model 27
+# Chapter 2 Trade and Technology: The Ricardian Model 27

 # 1 Reasons for Trade 29